-The single specimen used by an author to name a taxon; the type specimen; a type material recognized by the International Code of Nomenclature for algae, fungi, and plants (ICN).
+(1) The illustration, collection, or specimen that represents a taxon.
+(2) A type specimen.
+(3) A type material recognized by the International Code of Nomenclature for algae, fungi, and plants (ICN).

 Several other kinds of type material are recognized by the ICN, including isotype, lectotype, neotype and paratype.
 Types are not expected to be “typical” or “idealized” specimens, although workers may find such use of the terms.

 McNeill J., Barrie, F.R., Buck, R., Demoulin, V., Greuter, W., Hawksworth, D.L., Herendeen, P.S., Knapp, S., Marhold, K., Prado, J., Prud'homme Van Reine, W.F., Smith, G.F., Wiersema, J.H.
 (2012).
 International Code of Nomenclature for algae, fungi, and plants (Melbourne Code) .
 Regnum Vegetabile 154.
 ISBN 978-3-87429-425-6. http://www.iapt-taxon.org/nomen/main.php